starrv/starrv.github.io/README.md

-# Valencia's website
+# Valencia's Digital Portfolio

-This is Valencia's portfolio site where you can learn more about Valencia's skills, background, and projects.
+This is Valencia's digital portfolio where you can learn more about Valencia's skills, background, and projects.
 Please check periodocially for updates.